 Early Notables of the Grifforth family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early Grifforth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Grifforth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grifforth family to Ireland

 Some of the Grifforth family moved to Ireland, but this topic is not covered in this excerpt.

 Another 62 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.